 - a few drops of lemon juice

 - Fry the pumpkin with the olive oil in a large pan for 5 minutes or so.
 Add the garlic, chilli and sage and stir fry for a couple of minutes.

 - Add the chard stalks and stir fry for another couple of minutes, then add the chard greens, tamiri and pepper.

 - Put a lid on the pan and cook gently for 5 minutes.
 You may need a splash of water if it’s looking too dry.

 - Take off the heat, allow to cool, then crumble in the feta cheese, add a squeeze of lemon juice and stir.

-- Cut butter into flour, salt and cinnamon and either rub between finger tips or pulse in a food processor until the mixture resembles coarse breadcrumbs.
+- Cut the butter into the flour and salt, then either rub between your finger tips or pulse in a food processor until the mixture resembles coarse breadcrumbs.

 - Cover and leave to rest in the fridge or a cool place for ½ hr.